Letztes Update: 06. Oktober 2025

 Antwort der Redaktion

-Hamas' religious stance has been a point of contention.
-Critics argue that its interpretation of Islam is too rigid and contributes to ongoing conflict.
-However, supporters believe that Hamas religion provides a framework for resistance and community support.
+Hamas' religious ideology has been a source of controversy and criticism.
+Some argue that the group's interpretation of Islam is too rigid and contributes to ongoing conflict.
+Others believe that its religious motivations are used to justify actions that are politically driven.

 Last updated 3 mins ago